majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 Note
 ---
- - In the event of agents not terminating cleanly, run ```taskkill /f /im python.exe /t``` in Windows Command Prompt to terminate all background python processes.
+ - In the event of agents not terminating cleanly, run ```taskkill /f /im python.exe /t``` in Windows Command Prompt to remove all background python processes.